 COVID-19 Resources for Businesses

-The Illinois Department of Commerce and Economic Opportunity (DCEO) has released the minimum guidelines for businesses allowed to reopen in Phase 3 of recovery.
+The Illinois Department of Commerce and Economic Opportunity (DCEO) has released the minimum guidelines for businesses in Phase 4 of recovery.
 In addition to minimum guidelines, the DCEO created toolkits with resources to assist businesses in preparing to reopen.
+DCEO has provided printable signs (PDF) to assist in communicating public health requirements to customers.

 Small Business Administration (SBA) Updates